 –Paul Keen

-I attended this conference at McGill both as a member of FGPA and also as an English professor.
+I attended this conference at McGill both as a member of Graduate Studies and also as an English professor.

 Two things immediately became clear: just how widely attended the conference was, and how high the enthusiasm level was.
 We were there because we felt an urgent need to ask hard questions about PhD programs in the humanities and to try to tackle problems that many people were raising in concrete ways.